Italki is the best website to teach languages online.

 It also has the best system overall.

-Italki takes 15% on every lesson marked as completed by students, except for trial lessons.
+Except for trial lessons, Italki takes 15% of every lesson marked as completed by students.

-This is the lowest commission I’ve seen among similar websites and it’s justified by their good service.
+This is the lowest commission among similar websites that I’ve seen, and it’s justified by their excellent service.

 You can set lessons of 30, 45, 60, and 90 minutes.

-It’s mandatory to provide 60-minute lessons, while the other lengths are optional.
+The 60-minute lesson is required, while the other lengths are optional.

-I’ve never seen anyone offer lessons longer than 60 minutes.
+I’ve never seen a teacher deliver a lesson that lasts more than 60 minutes.